Triveni Sangh: Formation

-The Triveni Sangh was formed in 1934 by the members of the three prominent Backward Castes of Bihar: Yadavs, Kushwahas(Koeris) and Kurmis.
-Its nomenclature was derived from the confluence of the three mighty rivers viz. the Ganga, Yamuna and the mythical Saraswati at Allahabad.
+The Triveni Sangh was formed in 1934 by the members of the three prominent Backward Castes of Bihar: Yadavs, Kushwahas (Koeris) and Kurmis.
+Its nomenclature was derived from the confluence of the three mighty rivers viz. the Ganga, Yamuna and the mythical Saraswati River at Allahabad.

 The Sangh claimed of having at least one million dues-paying members.
 Its formation was countered by the formation of the Indian National Congress's backward class federation, which was established at the same time.

-The party took part in the 1937 elections and lost may seats, but managed to win at places like Arrah and Piro in Shahabad District.
+The party took part in the 1937 elections and lost many seats, but managed to win at places like Arrah and Piro in Shahabad District.
 As a result of this, the upper castes reacted violently.
 In the meantime the party was also affected due to double-edged confrontations emerging out of the disunity between the three allied castes, and the superior organisational structure of Congress.

 According to political analysts, the superiority complex in Yadavs created difference between them and the Kurmis and Koeris, which led to the decline of the organisation, which had claimed that it was the first political establishment of the backward castes in Bihar.